Connect with others who understand.

 What Is Homeopathy?

-A comprehensive review of research by the National Health and Medical Research Council in Australia found no reliable evidence that homeopathic remedies were effective for any medical condition.
+There’s no scientific evidence that homeopathic medicine is an effective treatment for any health condition, and it remains a controversial question.
+A comprehensive review of research conducted by the National Health and Medical Research Council in Australia found no proof that homeopathic remedies were effective for any medical condition.

-Currently, no products marketed as homeopathic have been approved by the U.S. Food and Drug Administration (FDA) for safety or effectiveness.
-However, the FDA has issued consumer alerts for homeopathic products that have been contaminated or contain incorrect amounts of ingredients.
+The U.S. Food and Drug Administration (FDA) doesn’t review products marketed as homeopathic treatments for safety or effectiveness.
+Therefore, there are no FDA-approved homeopathic products.
+However, the FDA has issued consumer alerts for homeopathic products that have been contaminated or contain harmful amounts of ingredients.

 How Do You Use Prid?